aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TXT to PPSX via Java or Online App" h2="TXT to PPSX conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert TXT files to PPSX programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a simple and efficient way to render the TXT file into a PPSX file.

+The first step is to load the TXT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a range of features to manipulate the TXT file, such as formatting, editing, and converting it to other formats.
+In this case, the TXT file needs to be converted to HTML.

+The next step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a range of features to manipulate the PowerPoint file, such as adding text, images, and shapes.
+In this case, the HTML content from the TXT file needs to be written into the Presentation.

+Finally, the Presentation needs to be saved as a PPSX file.
+This can be done easily with the help of the Aspose.Slides for Java library.
+Once the file is saved, the TXT file has been successfully converted to PPSX.

-Often times developers have to convert TXT file to PPSX programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your TXT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPSX.
+In conclusion, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide an efficient and straightforward way to convert TXT files to PPSX programmatically.
+By using the Aspose.Words for Java and Aspose.Slides for Java libraries, developers can easily load the TXT file, convert it to HTML, write the HTML content into a new Presentation, and save it as a PPSX file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}